STATEMENT / BIO

 She received a BA from Carleton College, her MFA in Photography from Rhode Island School of Design, and completed a self-designed Master’s in Theological Studies at Harvard Divinity School in 2023.
 The degree centered around the potential of contemporary art as a space of spiritual and existential holding in conversation with (Western) science as a way to build more effective climate crisis communication.

-She taught in the Photography Department and Graduate Program at California College of the Arts (SF+Oakland, CA) from 2007-2014 and was an Assistant and Associate Professor in the Studio Art Department at Dartmouth College (Hanover, NH) between 2014-2023.
+As a scholar and educator she taught in the Photography and Graduate Programs at California College of the Arts (SF+Oakland, CA) from 2007-2014, was an Assistant and Associate Professor in the Studio Art Department at Dartmouth College (Hanover, NH) between 2014-2023, and is now an independent practitioner/scholar.

 She is currently represented by Euqinom Gallery in San Francisco, CA.